On the local extension of Killing vector fields in electrovacuum spacetimes: Preliminaries

-The wave equation for $\operatorname{Riem}$ is a conseguence of the second Bianchi identity and of equation (\ref{divergenceRiemann}).
-In fact, differentiating and contracting the second Bianchi identity we get and commuting the derivatives in the second and third term and substituting the divergence with equation (\ref{divergenceRiemann}), we obtain which is the expression we wanted.
+The wave equation for $\operatorname{Ric}$ is a consequence of the Einstein equation \eqref{Einsteineq}.
+The wave equation for $\operatorname{Riem}$ is a conseguence of the second Bianchi identity and equation (\ref{divergenceRiemann}).
+Indeed, differentiating and contracting the second Bianchi identity we get Commuting the derivatives in the second and third term and substituting the divergence with equation (\ref{divergenceRiemann}), we obtain the desired expression.

-The wave equation for $DF$ is a consequence of equation (\ref{BianchiF}) and equation (\ref{divergenceF}).
-In fact, applying $D_m$ to the equation (\ref{BianchiF}) and commuting derivatives, and contracting with $D^i$ and commuting covariant derivatives,

-The last two terms can be reduced to and commuting again derivatives in the first term, and since the divergence term cancels out, we are left with only $F$ and $DF$ terms.
-More precisely, putting them together we have